davidcoles/vc5/README.md

 raise a GitHub issue.

-**Now supports IPv6 and distribution at layer 3 (AKA tunnelling)!**.
+**Now supports IPv6 and distribution at layer 3 (AKA tunnelling)**!
 The XVS library has been updated to include these features, and also does away with the need to run health checks from a network namespace, considerably simplifying the code.
 This will end the requirement that all backends share a VLAN with the load balancer.